KevinFasusi/supplychainpy/docs/quickstart.rst

 A quick example of a typical inventory analysis takes several formulas, manual processes or pivot tables and in some cases vba to achieve.
 Using the supplychainpy library can reduce the time and effort taken for the same analysis.
-In the example below supplying a `dict` of "Orders" data-points can generate a summary that includes:
+In the example below supplying a `dict` of "Orders" data-points can generate a summary.

-- demand variability
-- reorder level
-- safety stock
-- reorder quantities ...

 .. code:: python